kekamui/HackIlli17/README.md

 * have a database to support multiple users and store their information.

 ## Usage
-The user can point their phone around their room and tag different objects such as:
+Concept: he user can point their phone around their room and tag different objects such as:
 * desk: set a reminder to study for a math test on Thursday.
 * bed: note that an alarm was set for 8:30 am the next day.
 * window: note the temperature of that day and suggestions such as needing warm clothes for a cold day or an umbrella for a rainy day.

+For this app, launch and point your camera at [`stones.jpg`](Vuforia/samples/VuforiaSamples-6-2-11/media/ImageTargets/stones.jpg) or [`chips.jpg`](Vuforia/samples/VuforiaSamples-6-2-11/media/ImageTargets/chips.jpg) and see what pops up on screen.

 ## Build Instructions
 * Open the `.xcworkspace` file in Xcode and change the Bundle Identifier and Team.